turingschool-examples/frontend-mod-1-prework/day_5/questions.md

 1. What is an Object, and how is it different from an Array in Javascript?

   It's a data structure used to store a collection of related key-value pairs.
 It is different from an array in the sense that its properties are assigned to keys rather than being indexed.
-Objects can store a variety of seemingly unrelated properties that all need to be bundled together under one name.
+Objects can be thought of as containers that can store a *variety* of related information.
 While an array, is best utilized for a collection of similar values.
-An object's properties can be variable values or functions.
+An object's properties can be  variable values, strings, numbers, arrays, or even other objects or functions.
 This also differs from an array, which cannot contain a function.

 1. In the space below, create an Object stored to a variable named `petStore`.
 This object should hold an inventory of items and the number of that item that you might find at a pet store.